 While fat from deer is also called tallow, we’ll be talking about beef tallow.
 Tallow has a smoke point of 420*F and is an excellent choice for frying foods.
 Did you know McDonald’s’ fries used to be fried in tallow, which is why they were so popular?
 (We won’t address what they are cooked in now, but know the roots of their delicious fries were all in the cow fat.)

 Tallow contains conjugated linoleic acid or CLA.
 CLA from tallow has been shown to reduce the size of mammary tumors in mince.
 (Source) It also contains many vitamins, such as A, D, K, and E.

 Beef tallow is very nourishing to the skin.
 Spread some whipped tallow lotion on your dry skin in the winter and it will thank you all day long!
 It is anti-inflammatory and anti-microbial as well.

 Fish oils aren’t typically used for cooking, they are either consumed via whole fish or taken in supplement form.
 “Fish high in Omega-3 fatty acids include salmon, tuna, trout, mackerel, sardines, and herring.”
 (Source)

-Popular fish oils supplements include cod liver oil, fermented cod liver oil, and skate oil.
+Popular fish oils supplements include cod liver oil and skate oil.
 These fish oils should be taken with a butter oil supplement for the vitamin D/vitamin K synergistic effect.